 ¬ Don’t rush with getting a loan

 If possible, take your time while choosing the right institution to take a loan from.
 If you are in a hurry, you may be pushed by your dealer to take a loan from him whose conditions are worse than what many others are offering.
-Check out all the options you have from various banks and then Company your decision.
+Check out all the options you have from various banks and then make your decision.
 Do check out special offers that certain banks may be offering.

 ¬ Check the record of your dealer